GNS-GameDesign/info/FreeSoftware.md

 # #1 GitHub sign up</strong></summary>

-**IT IS HIGHLY RECOMMENDED YOU FOLLOW THIS GUIDE EXACTLY IF YOU HAVE NEVER USED GITHUB BEFORE.**
+**IT IS HIGHLY RECOMMENDED YOU FOLLOW THIS GUIDE EXACTLY IF YOU HAVE NEVER USED GITHUB BEFORE**

 This is straightforward, you are most likely reading on the website already.
 If you have not go sign up for a GitHub account [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).